safesploitOrg/docs/README.md

 # 📚 safesploitOrg / docs

 A **public** documentation hub for the `safesploitOrg` ecosystem — containing design decisions, best practices, runbooks (public-safe), and cross-repo knowledge.
-This is the **"why" and "how"** behind our projects, without exposing sensitive implementation details.
+This is the **"why" and "how"** behind projects, without exposing sensitive implementation details.

 ---